bartmika/bartlomiejmika-hugo/content/post/2021/quickstart-to-building-golang-apps-using-ipfs.md

     go run main.go
     ```

 6. You should see code being outputted.
 Spend time and review the code.
+Where do you go next?
+Read the [API documentation](github.com/ipfs/go-ipfs-api).

 ### Example 3.
 Go IPFS as a Library